growth requires adaptation

 WHY isn’t this working?

-The truth is it did work.
-It was perfect.
+The truth is, it did work.
 For a time.
 For a season.

 It’s no wonder we feel stuck: Growth requires adaptation.

-Discernment is the ability to tune into internal cues and tune out external noise.
-It’s the skill of slowing down and connecting with yourself to recognise what season of life you’re in, despite what the world is asking of you.
+• Discernment: The ability to tune into internal cues and tune out external noise.
+It’s the skill of slowing down and connecting with yourself to recognize what season of life you’re actually in, despite what the world is asking of you.

-Acceptance is the act of relinquishing control of what we “wish were true”.
-It’s active alignment; honouring and leaning into these seasons rather than resisting them.
+• Acceptance: The act of relinquishing control of what we “wish were true.”
+It’s active alignment- honouring and leaning into these seasons rather than resisting them.

-Congruence is the courage to match our behaviours and effort to that reality.
-It is the practical application of your truth - the action of shifting gears as the seasons change.
+• Congruence: The courage to match our behaviours and effort to that reality.
+This is the practical application of your truth- the action of shifting gears as the seasons change.

-These aren’t “one and done” steps to complete - they are a rhythm to return to again and again.
+These aren’t “one and done” steps to complete- they are a continuous rhythm to return to again and again.
+Whenever you hit a wall, run yourself through this loop:

-When we engage in this ongoing practise, we trade rigidity for fluidity and this “stuckness” dissolves.
+When we engage in this ongoing practice, the “stuckness” dissolves.

-In becoming adaptable we stop undermining our growth by trying to force one system to fit us for a lifetime.
-Instead, we build the skills to know which tools to reach for.
+In becoming adaptable, we stop undermining our growth by trying to force one system to fit us for a lifetime.
+Instead, we build the skills to know exactly which tools to reach for, no matter the season.

 I hope this perspective helps.